Spring 2025

 Helpful Information for Stamford English Majors and Minors

-- An “Advanced Study” course (Major Requirement E, Plan of Study 2017-2020) is typically offered every third semester.
-It will be offered at Stamford in Spring 2024 as Engl 4407W, “Memoir”.
+- An “Advanced Study” course (Major Requirement E, Plan of Study 2017-2020) is typically offered annually or every third semester.
+It will be offered at Stamford in Spring 2025 (Engl 4600W).

-- We offer at least one pre-1800 course each semester (Engl 3503W in Spring 2024).
+- We offer at least one pre-1800 course each semester (Engl 3111W in Spring 2025).
 All plans of study require two classes categorized either as pre-1800 or “Early Literary, Cultural, and Linguistic History.”
 Check with your advisor or the coordinator if you have questions.

 Tracks